How to Analyze App and Game Subscriptions

 Screenshot from devtodev demo

-Next, you see a group of pie charts with information about Subscription gross, New subscribers, and the number of active subscriptions at the end of the selected period, broken down by the top-5 subscription bundles by gross.
+Next, you'll find a set of pie charts presenting information on subscription gross, new subscribers, and the number of active subscriptions at the end of the selected period.
+These are broken down by the top five subscription bundles by gross.

 Top subscriptions by gross